If you own a vehicle, you definitely understand how painfully expensive it is to maintain it.

 Let’s get to it!

-The Best Apps That Pay You To Drive
+The Best Driving Apps To Make Money

-Now, many of the apps in this post will be familiar to you…after all, leading gig economy companies offer some of the most stable and lucrative employment arrangements for independent contractors.
+Now, many of the apps in this post will be familiar to you.
+After all, leading gig economy companies offer some of the most stable and lucrative employment arrangements for independent contractors.

 However, there’s also some lesser-known apps in this list and other ideas, so stick around!

-2. Deliver For Amazon Flex
+3. Amazon Flex

 Amazon Flex drivers work for Amazon logistics.
 In a nutshell, they’re responsible for collecting packages from Amazon fulfillment centers and delivering them to customers using their own vehicle.